blandfort/tuberlens/README.md

 ### Origin

-This project is based on [models-under-pressure](https://github.com/arrrlex/models-under-pressure) (to be published soon), which focuses on activation probes for the specific purpose of detecting high-stakes situations.
+This project is based on [models-under-pressure](https://github.com/arrrlex/models-under-pressure), which focuses on activation probes for the specific purpose of detecting high-stakes situations.
 It was created with the purpose of quickly running follow-up experiments with other concepts.